 For any of the above-listed crimes, the prosecutor does not need to show that the victim received treatment from a mental health professional/counselor in order to prove the victim suffered serious emotional distress.

 We understand the frustration you feel when charged with a crime.
 That’s why it can be important to have a skilled Milwaukee criminal lawyer on your side.
 Stalking charges carry with them a negative stigma in society, and our defense lawyers can provide you with aggressive representation while respecting the personal nature of the charges.
-If you need a Milwaukee stalking defense lawyer, contact Meyer Van Severen, S.C. at (414) 270-0202.
+Indeed, if you need a Milwaukee stalking defense lawyer, contact Van Severen Law Office at (414) 270-0202.